AdilAzhariOmsan/career-ops/README-test.md

 <td valign="middle">
 <strong>Months of sending CVs into silence.</strong> So I built the filter I needed.<br>
 <strong>740 listings.
 68 worth sending.
 12 interviews.
 1 offer.</strong><br>
-I was its first user.
-Then I open-sourced it.
+I was its first user. <strong>I got the job.</strong> Then I open-sourced it.
 </td>
 </tr>
 </table>